infinitydaemon/OpSec-Kernel/Documentation/trace/ftrace.rst

 Instances
 ---------
-In the tracefs tracing directory, there is a directory called "instances".
+In the tracefs tracing directory is a directory called "instances".
 This directory can have new directories created inside of it using mkdir, and removing directories with rmdir.
 The directory created with mkdir in this directory will already contain files and other